DemmyDemon/Abventure/abventures/abventure.md

 ### @ → Item removed

 - *Must* contain a valid single-word canonical item name.
-- *May* be followed by text to be displayed, or additional instructions.
+- *May* be followed by text to be displayed.
+- *Must not* be followed by additional instructions.

-Note taht this is a conditional, meaning that if you do not have the item, it can't be removed, and any following text is not displayed, and any following instructions are not followed!
+Note that this is a conditional, meaning that if you do not have the item, it can't be removed, and any following text is not displayed.

 Examples:
 ```